-This activity also prepares for the CWSA field visit (Activity 29).
+This activity also serves as preparation for the CWSA field visit (Activity 29).
 During Step 4 ask students to come up with a list of questions they would like to put to CWSA personnel they will meet during the field visit.